Prateekhongal/Secure-Network-For-An-Institution/README.md

 - The IP Base feature set includes advanced quality of service (QoS), rate limiting, access control lists (ACLs), and basic static and Routing Information Protocol (RIP) functions.

--The network comprises of data centers with necessary security features and support.

 # Devies Used
  Routers